Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Do I need to keep the property to keep residency in Saudi Arabia?

-Saudi authorities verify ongoing property ownership through official deed and registry records, and you may be asked to provide updated documentation during any compliance checks.
+Saudi authorities verify ongoing property ownership through official deed records and the REGA registry system, so any change in title or encumbrance will likely be flagged during compliance checks.

 Is there a minimum stay requirement per year in Saudi Arabia?

-The Real Estate Owner Residency in Saudi Arabia does not prominently feature a specific minimum number of days per year that you must spend in the country.
+The official Real Estate Owner Residency product page in Saudi Arabia does not specify a fixed minimum number of days per year that the holder must physically spend in the Kingdom.

 Can I rent out the property and keep residency in Saudi Arabia?